209 Lafayette Street

 This recognition should open great development and economic potential for the businesses and communities along the trail much as the Pine Creek Trail and the Great Allegheny Passage have benefited the towns along those trails.

-Trail Association – The Redbank Valley Trail Association was formed in May 2010 to develop and maintain the 4-season, non-motorized trail.
-Volunteers have been busy rolling, grading, cutting brush, repairing drainage and building bridges.
-The current status of each section is noted on the trail website.
-There are 27 bridges or stone arches on the trail, many of which have already been decked and railed.
-There are 3 tunnels that will need rehabilitation and donations to assist in that effort are being sought.
+Trail Association – The Redbank Valley Trails Association was formed in May 2010 to develop and maintain the 4-season, non-motorized trail.
+Volunteers completed all 51 miles in just 9 years.
+There are 27 bridges or stone arches on the trail.
+There are 3 tunnels, one of which near the end of the trail in Brookville will need rehabilitation.
 The trail passes through beautiful wilderness areas and encounters with wildlife are possible.
-For more information on the trail or to join the trail association, visit www.redbankvalleytrails.org.
+For more information on the trail or to join the trails association, visit www.redbankvalleytrails.org.